openhab/openhab-addons/bundles/org.openhab.binding.miele/README.md

 ## Channels

-See below which channels are available for each appliance type.
-Raw program and phase values are individual for each appliance type, while these raw state values are unique across all appliance types:
+### Raw values

+Some channels represent raw/numeric values for state, program and phase, namely rawState, rawProgram and rawPhase.
+These channels are more reliable as rule triggers/logic than using their text-based counterparts.
+Raw values are always available from the gateway even when texts are missing.
+Only a subset of available raw values are documented here since no official documentation exists.

+#### State

 | State | Description                  | Appliances                                                      |
 |-------|------------------------------|-----------------------------------------------------------------|